 - Whisk powdered sugar, lemon juice and butter until very thick and very white.
 Spread this lemon juice frosting over the top of the cooled cake like shown on the photos.

-This recipe was originally published on October 3, 2012 and republished with updates in May 2018.
+This recipe was originally published on October 3, 2012 and republished with updates, baking tips in May 2018.